yegappan/lsp/README.md

 :LspSelectionExpand|Expand the current symbol range visual selection.
 :LspSelectionShrink|Shrink the current symbol range visual selection.
 :LspShowAllServers|Display information about all the registered language servers.
-:LspServerRestart|Restart the language server for the current buffer.
+:LspServer|Display the capabilities or messages or status of the language server for the current buffer or restart the server.
 :LspShowReferences|Display the list of references to the keyword under cursor in a new location list.
-:LspShowServer|Display the capabilities or messages or status of the language server for the current buffer.
 :LspShowSignature|Display the signature of the keyword under cursor.
 :LspSubTypeHierarchy|Display the sub type hierarchy in a popup window.
 :LspSuperTypeHierarchy|Display the super type hierarchy in a popup window.